guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 - [Densely Connected Convolutional Networks](https://arxiv.org/pdf/1608.06993.pdf) - Best Paper Award at CVPR 2017, yielding improvements on state-of-the-art performances on CIFAR-10, CIFAR-100 and SVHN datasets, this new neural network architecture is named DenseNet.
 - [The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation](https://arxiv.org/pdf/1611.09326.pdf) - Merges the ideas of the U-Net and the DenseNet, this new neural network is especially good for huge datasets in image segmentation.
 - [Prototypical Networks for Few-shot Learning](https://arxiv.org/pdf/1703.05175.pdf) - Use a distance metric in the loss to determine to which class does an object belongs to from a few examples.
-- [TResNet: High Performance GPU-Dedicated Architecture](https://github.com/mrT23/TResNet) - TResNet model were desinged and optimized to gibe the best speed-accuracy tradeoff out there on GPUs.
+- [TResNet: High Performance GPU-Dedicated Architecture](https://github.com/mrT23/TResNet) - TResNet models were designed and optimized to give the best speed-accuracy tradeoff out there on GPUs.

 <a name="attention-mechanisms" />